Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

             subindex: 0,
         };

-.. dropdown::  How are `externally owned addresses` represented on Concordium?
+.. dropdown::  How are `wallet addresses` represented on Concordium?

-    In terms of naming, Concordium uses `contract` and `account` to refer to the Ethereum equivalent of a `smart contract` and an `externally owned address`, respectively.
+    In terms of naming, Concordium uses `contract` and `account` to refer to the Solana equivalent of a `program` and a `wallet address`, respectively.
     The word `address` refers to either an `account` address or a `contract` address on Concordium.

     Accounts on the chain are identified via an account address, which is a 32-byte sequence.
     The address is usually displayed in Base58Check encoding with version byte 1.
     An example of such an address is 3ZFGxLtnUUSJGW2WqjMh1DDjxyq5rnytCwkSqxFTpsWSFdQnNn.

-    In contrast to Ethereum, `accounts` are also deployed on-chain and their corresponding `account` address only exists from that point on.
+    On Concordium, `accounts` are deployed on-chain and their corresponding `account` address only exists from that point on.
     You cannot send CCD to an account address (or a smart contract address) before they have been deployed/initialized on the Concordium chain.
     When a smart contract tries to interact with an address that has not been deployed/initialized yet, the interaction fails.